hamzafoy/guiding_light_workflow_app/readme.md

-# AZM App
+# Workflow App for Guiding Light Islamic Center

 **Instructions on how to run this application.
 Currently, this application can be run locally through localhost when files are pulled from the repo.
-I've used MAMP to general a local server on my personal computer and you can use localhost with MAMP.
+I've used MAMP to generate a local server on my personal computer and use localhost to run my files locally.
 Ensure that `dashboard.html` has `code_lou.js` in the script tag at the bottom as the `code_lou.js` contains the API key on that file so that the API calls are working properly.**

 <br>